redphx/esphome-ugreen-hdmi-switcher/README.md

 7. Any USB Type C cable.

 ## Disassembly
-1. Peel off the pad at the bottom and unscrew two bolts.
-We'll need these two bolts later.
+1. Peel off the pad at the bottom and unscrew the screws.
+We'll need these two screws later.
 2. Use something like a guitar pick to pry up the back.
 Don't worry if you damage the bottom part as you won't need it.
 3. Take the board out.